-- 1.0 This Service Agreement, dated as of , is entered into, by and between the (Region) of Western Area Power Administration (Transmission Provider), and (Transmission Customer), each of whom are sometimes hereinafter individually called Party and both are sometimes hereinafter collectively called the Parties.
-For purposes of this Service Agreement, the Transmission Provider's Transmission Systems consist of the applicable facilities described in Attachment K to the Tariff. - 2.0 The Transmission Customer has been determined by the Transmission Provider to have a Completed Application for Network Integration Transmission Service under the Tariff.
-The Transmission Customer has provided to the Transmission Provider a deposit and nonrefundable application processing fee in accordance with the provisions of Section 29.2 of the Tariff. - 3.0 Service under this Service Agreement shall commence on the later of (1) , or (2) the date on which construction of any Direct Assignment Facilities and/or Network Upgrades are completed, or (3) such other date as is mutually agreed.
-Service under this Service Agreement shall terminate on

-4.0 The Transmission Provider agrees to provide and the Transmission Customer agrees to take and pay for Network Integration Transmission Service in accordance with the provisions of Part III of the Tariff, and this Service Agreement.

-5.0 Any notice or request made to or by either Party regarding this Service Agreement shall be made to the representative of the other Party as indicated below.
+1.0 This Service Agreement, dated as of , is entered into, by and between the (Region) of Western Area Pov ver Administration (Transmission Provider), and(Transmis sion Customer), each of whom are sometimes hereinafter individually called Party and both are sometimes hereinafter collectively called the Parties.
+The Transmission on Provider may revise charges or losses for Firm Point to Point Transmission Service p rovided under this Service Agreement pursuant to applicable Federal Laws, regulation s and policies upon written notice to the Transmission CustomerFor purposes of this Se Provider's Transmission Systems consist of the applicable facilities described in Attachment K to the Tariff.
+2.0 The Transmission Customer has been determin ed by the Transmission Provider to have a Completed Application for Network Integration The Transmission Customer has provided to th nonrefundable application processing fee in acc 29.2 of the Tariff. • 3.0 Service under this Service Agreement shall cor n construction of any Direct Assignment Facilities and/or Network Upgrades are comple agreed.
+Service under this Service Agreement shall terminate on · 4.0 The Transmission Provider agrees to provide a take and pay for Network Integration Transmis provisions of Part III of the Tariff, and this Ser vice Agreement.
+5.0 Any notice or request made to or by either Part y regarding this Service Agreement shall be made to the representative of the other Party as indicated below.
+Transmission Provider: Transmission Flovider.

-Transmission Provider:

 Transmission Customer: